 While chiropractors cannot prescribe medication, they play a vital role in the healthcare system by offering natural, non-invasive treatments for pain relief and musculoskeletal issues.
 Patients who prefer to avoid pharmaceuticals may find chiropractic care to be a beneficial alternative.
 However, for conditions that require medication or surgery, it is essential to consult a medical doctor.

-By understanding the legal limitations and the strengths of chiropractic care, patients can make informed decisions about their healthcare options.
-Whether used alone or in combination with traditional medicine, chiropractic care can be a valuable part of a well-rounded approach to health and wellness.
+By understanding the legal limitations and strengths of chiropractic care, patients can make informed decisions about their healthcare options.
+Whether used independently or in combination with traditional medicine, chiropractic care can be a valuable component of a well-rounded approach to health and wellness.

 Conclusion